-The ovulation is when a (or several) mature egg is released from one of your ovaries.
-The egg is the full potential for new life.
+The ovulation is when a (or several) mature eggs are released from one of your ovaries.
+The egg is the full potential for a new life.
 For growth.
 It’s when a woman is generally feeling, and perceived, as more sensual, sexy, confident and glowing.
 Pretty handy if you want to become pregnant.
 This is when we are pregnant with potential.

 The full moon glow and brightness share the same qualities of ovulation.
 Full and vibrant.
 Spreading her light, mesmerising like an ovulating woman.

 We sometimes look at the bleeding phase = menstrual cycle.
 But our ovulation is super important.
 The ovaries send a signal to release more oestrogen, this stimulates serotonin, the so-called happy chemical.
 And we feel great and abundant.
 Like the full moon.
 Ovulation is also the catalyst for what will happen next.

 After the fullness of the moon, it starts to wan, little by little it gets darker in the sky.

 Presuming no pregnancy has occurred our body also changes.
 Progesterone increases.
 It is thought to be soothing and calming as well as anti-inflammatory.
 It is a time where we start to look a bit closer to the choices we made when we felt all vibrant and positive.
 Now we can discern what actually serves us.

 Then suddenly as the moon goes dark in the sky.
 We are at the end of our cycle, the soothing progesterone drops dramatically and we no longer feel calm.
 We feel.
 Serious feel.
 There is no longer any filter or bright light shining.
 We are in our premenstrual phase.
 Getting to truly see in the darkness of our shadows, getting to befriend our dark side – and perhaps start to honour and love her too.
 Listening and learning from the darkness is part of our cycle.